confidential-computing/twi-rats/draft-novak-twi-attestation.md

 Remote Attestation of a Workload requires exchange of attestation related messages, for example, Evidence and Attestation Results.
 This can potentially leak sensitive information about the Workload.

-Confidentiality: Encryption could be used to prevent unauthorized parties from accessing sensitive Evidence.
+Confidentiality: Encryption could be used to prevent unauthorised parties from accessing sensitive information from Evidence or Attestation Results.
 This is crucial in multi-tenant environments.
 The Credential Key to be released to a Workload MUST always be encrypted to avoid potential leakage to unauthorised actors.